 This cheap dinner recipe for pasta with homemade sloppy Joe mix is a filling, budget-friendly twist on classic sloppy Joes.
-With basic, pantry ingredients, this simple sloppy Joe dinner will save you money too.
+With basic, pantry ingredients and ground beef, this simple sloppy Joe dinner will save you money too.
 Kid approved!

 This post was originally published June 2014 and updated December 2019 for photos and content.